 Members who drop off non-LED strands before Jan.
 31 receive bill credit

-Falcon, CO – If you’re still in the midst of putting away your holiday decorations, or you have an old box of C9 or C7 incandescent lights – you could get up to $50 off your next utility bill from Mountain View Electric Association, Inc. (MVEA).
+If you’re still in the midst of putting away your holiday decorations, or you have an old box of C9 or C7 incandescent lights in your attic – you could get up to $50 off your next utility bill from Mountain View Electric Association, Inc. (MVEA).

-“This is our second year of rounding up old incandescent holiday lights,” Kevin Holbrook, MVEA Key Accounts Representative, says.
-“Our goal is to collect another 1,000 strands of lights this year and issue $5,000 in credits to our members.
+“This is our first year rounding up old incandescent holiday lights,” Kevin Holbrook, MVEA Key Accounts Representative, says.
+“Our goal is to collect 1,000 strands of lights and issue $5,000 in credits to our members.
 So far, we’ve had members drop off 826 strands, so we’re hopeful that we’ll reach our goal.”

 MVEA is using the Christmas Light Round Up program to not only give their members instant bill credits this year, but to help them see savings on their holiday light bills in the future, too.

 Holbrook says, “LED bulbs are more energy efficient than old incandescent bulbs.
 Using LED light strands versus incandescent strands can cut energy use by 80 percent.
 Switching over to LED light strands will save our members money now and in the long run.”

 Both MVEA locations (11140 E. Woodmen Rd., Falcon and 1655 5th Street., Limon) are open Monday through Thursday from 7 a.m. to 5:30 p.m.